-- a manuscript that acts as an integrated summary of the thesis or dissertation not exceeding 30 (thirty) pages of text (double spaced, 12-point font, 1 inch margins) and 50 pages total (including all references, tables, appendix, etc.).
-Full theses or dissertations or chapters of theses or dissertations will >not be accepted for review.
+A summary of the dissertation not exceeding30 pages of text (double spaced, 12-point font, 1 inch margins) and 50 pages total (including a cover sheet with the abstract, all references, tables, appendix, etc.).
+A full dissertation will NOT be accepted for review.
 Submissions that do not meet the guidelines will be returned.
-The manuscript should clearly identify and include the rationale, theoretical framework, research questions, relevant literature, methods, results, and conclusions.
-The submitted paper should include a cover sheet that contains only the title and the abstract.
+The summary should clearly identify and include the significance of the work, conceptual/theoretical framework, research questions, relevant literature, methods, results, and conclusions.
+The submitted paper should include a cover sheet that contains only the title and the 300-word (or less) abstract.
 Care should be taken to mask the identity of the author within the text of the paper.

 Communication Division Chair:

 Department of Communication